Weather in Puebla City

 Cuexcomate Geyser

-The name Cuexcomate is from the Nahuatl language and means “place to keep” or “warehouse”.
-The same word still designates artisanal barns in the state of Morelos.
+The word Cuexcomate comes from the Nahuatl language and means “place to keep” or “warehouse”.

 Currently, it is possible to enter through the crater, where there are spiral-shaped stairs that allow one to descend to the interior of the crater, into the excavated interior of the structure, where cultural events are occasionally performed.